-- 13.1 School staff can search a pupil for any item if the pupil agrees.
+13.1 School staff can search a pupil, their bag, desk, lockers, possessions or other personal items for any prohibited or banned items noted in the Behaviour, Rewards and Sanctions Policy if the pupil agrees.
 The school will take into account the age of the child when considering consent.
 It is enough for the teacher to ask the pupil to turn out his or her pockets or if the teacher can look in the pupil's bag or locker and for the pupil to agree.
+They do not need written consent from the child.

+13.2 The following list of banned items gives a few examples, but is not deemed to be exhaustive:

+- Glass bottles, including perfume

+- Internet enabling electronic devices.

+- Vapes and e-cigarettes

+- Makeup

+- Fizzy drinks

+- Nuts and other allergens banned from school

+- Other electronic equipment without image taking capabilities that is deemed as unsuitable to be brought into school

+- Large sums of money and/or jewellery.

+13.3 Prohibited items are part of the banned items at Danes Hill, but carry a higher risk and higher consequences as per the list below:

+- mobile phones (except with special permission) knives or weapons

+- alcohol

+- Illegal/controlled drugs and other substances which are not believed to be controlled stolen items

+- Tobacco and cigarettes papers,

+- fireworks

+- pornographic images

+- any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).
+This may include legal highs, aerosol cans, paint thinners, non-prescribed hypodermic needles and other items.

-They do not need written consent from the child. - 13.2 The school makes it clear in this policy and in communications to parents and pupils what items are banned.
-If a member of staff suspects a pupil has a banned item in his/her possession, they can instruct the pupil to turn out his or her pockets or bag and if the pupil refuses, the teacher can apply an appropriate punishment as set out in this policy. - 13.3 A pupil refusing to co-operate with such a search raises the same kind of issues as where a pupil refuses to stay in a detention or refuses to stop any other unacceptable behaviour when instructed by a member of staff in such circumstances, we will look to apply an appropriate sanction. - 13.4 When exercising the right to search with consent, the staff member will assess and consider the age and needs of the pupil searched.
+13.4 The school makes it clear in this policy and in communications to parents and pupils what items are banned.
+If a member of staff suspects a pupil has a banned or prohibited item in his/her possession, they can instruct the pupil to turn out his or her pockets or bag and if the pupil refuses, a teacher can apply an appropriate punishment as set out in this policy

+13.5 A pupil refusing to co-operate with such a search raises the same kind of issues as where a pupil refuses to stay in a detention or refuses to stop any other unacceptable behaviour when instructed by a member of staff - in such circumstances, we will look to apply an appropriate sanction.

+13.6 When exercising the right to search with consent, the staff member will assess and consider the age and needs of the pupil searched.
 Where required, reasonable adjustments will be put in place if a pupil has additional needs or disability.